xevioso/xevioso.github.io/band/guitar/LadyBusDriver.md

 Lady Bus Driver, can't we leave right now?

+## Verse 6

 They have volcanoes all across Japan,

 Big mafiosi running round Milan.

 If she's in Bali learning Balinese,

 Lady Bus Driver, won't you fetch her please?

-Whoa'-oh'
+## Chorus 3

+Whoa-oh,

-She could' be an'ywhere
+She could be anywhere,

-My ba'by could' be an'ywhere
+My baby could be anywhere,

-Whoa'-oh'
-La'dy Bus' Driver'
+Whoa-oh,

+Lady Bus Driver,

-Won't' you drive' us both there'?
+Won't you drive us both there?

+## Outro

-She could' be an'ywhere
+She could be anywhere,

-My ba'by could' be an'ywhere...
+My baby could be anywhere...